Thailand

 Unrest & security

-• Do not travel within 50km of the Cambodian border due to past and potential armed conflict.
+• Avoid the Thai-Cambodian border region due to potential armed conflict.

 • Terrorist attacks are possible anywhere in Thailand, including tourist areas.